digitalcytometry/cytospace/README.md

 CytoSPACE is Copyright (2022-) by the authors.

 ### Reference
-If you are using the library for scientific work please reference it by:
+If you are using CytoSPACE for scientific work, please cite it by:

     TODO